bevchou/bevchou.github.io/_posts/2018-04-23-making-things-move-final-workshop.md

 **If There's Extra Time**

-_8 min:_ If there's still extra time, I will give a short presentation to explain the basic concepts around mechanical advantage and a simple 2 gear mechanism.
-I will provide a few examples to solidify these ideas.
+_8 min:_ If there's extra time, give a short presentation to explain the basic concepts around mechanical advantage and a simple 2 gear mechanism.
+Provide a few examples to solidify these ideas.

 ## Feedback from Students